-Unemployment rates are a lagging indicator of economic performance, but the relationship between net migration and Oregon’s annual unemployment rate is clear: as the state’s unemployment rate climbs, there is a delayed, but pronounced decline in net migration.
+Unemployment rates are a lagging indicator of economic performance, but the relationship between net migration and Oregon’s annual unemployment rate is clear: as the state’s payday loans az unemployment rate climbs, there is a delayed, but pronounced decline in net migration.

 Prior to the economic recession that began in December 2007, net migration in Oregon averaged 28,000 people per year.
 Indeed, Oregon gained the majority of the decade’s 250,000 net in-migrants during this period.
-From 2008 through the end of the decade, however, net migration averaged slightly more than 16,000 people annually—half of what it was during the beginning-to-middle part of the decade (Figure 2).
+From 2008 through the end of the decade, however, payday loans net migration averaged slightly more than 16,000 people annually—half of what it was during the beginning-to-middle part quick payday loans of the decade (Figure 2).

 Analyzing net migration and other metrics of migration is important for gauging the relative importance of migration, along with fertility and mortality, as components of population change.
 However, because counties with larger population (often urban counties) will often send and receive greater volumes of migrants compared with their rural counterparts, it is important to consider a migration statistic that summarizes the relative effect of migration across all counties.
 While it has some pitfalls, the Net Migration Rate (NMR) (Table 1 and Figure 3) provides such comparability.

-Polk, Curry, and Josephine counties recorded the next highest net in-migration rates at 15.2, 13.0 and 11.7, respectively.
+Polk, Curry, and Josephine counties If these show a “white” light due to a broken lens the casino online online permit test will not be conductedAffix ” L” plates so that they are clearly visible tofront and rear. recorded the next highest net in-migration rates at 15.2, 13.0 and 11.7, respectively.

 The largest net out-migration rates were in the Eastern Oregon counties of Sherman, Malheur and Morrow.
 Sherman County, for example, recorded a marginal net loss of 133 migrants.
 However, Sherman’s total population of fewer than 2,000 residents makes it one of the least-populated counties in Oregon.
 As such, the net loss of more than 100 persons translated into a pronounced relative loss.